Analysis | Chip Roy just spotlighted the GOP’s highly convenient interest in voter fraud

 This was a stunt, to be clear, but an instructive one.

-One of the most important aspects of the GOP’s attempt to object to the 2020 election results is that they have virtually no actual evidence behind them.
+One of the most important aspects of the GOP attempt to challenge the 2020 election results is that the Republicans have virtually no actual evidence behind them.
 Courts have rejected the Trump team’s claims basically without fail.
 Had courts found some reason for a certain number of votes to at least be suspect, it would have lent credence to such an effort.
 But that hasn’t happened.
 Even most of the big-name Republicans objecting say this isn’t about proven fraud, but rather the overwhelming suspicion of fraud by the GOP base.
 Their argument: How can you elect a president with such a thing unsettled?
 You can’t, but apparently you can seat members of Congress who ran on the same supposedly suspect ballots.

-None of the Republicans elected to Congress in the six states at-issue won by as tight a margin as Joe Biden did.
+None of the Republicans elected to Congress in the six states at issue won by as tight a margin as Joe Biden did.
 Republicans who support objecting to the electors in those states could perhaps argue that those races weren’t close enough to be in doubt.

 They might also argue that the alleged fraud was focused on urban areas, where the GOP isn’t competitive.
-They could say that — but Biden actually performed worse in urban areas relative to Hillary Clinton than he did in the suburbs, which would suggest the urban areas weren’t determinative.
+They could say that — but Biden actually performed worse in urban areas relative to Hillary Clinton than he did in the suburbs, which would suggest that the urban areas weren’t determinative.

 But if you’re gong to suggest such widespread fraud that hasn’t actually been substantiated, how can you rule anything out?
-If there was fraud in Detroit but it hasn’t been found, why can’t there have been fraud in the Detroit suburbs or in Grand Rapids that has also have evaded Michigan’s or judges’ notice?
+If there was fraud in Detroit but it hasn’t been found, why can’t there have been fraud in the Detroit suburbs or in Grand Rapids that also had evaded Michigan’s or judges’ notice?
 If there was fraud in Atlanta that likewise hasn’t been rooted out, how can you rule out such a thing happening in its suburbs or elsewhere in the state?

-And the thing is, despite the GOP’s congressional wins in these states not being as close as the presidential race, there were close races — races close enough that they fall within the number of votes Trump has suggested might be fraudulent.
+And the thing is, despite the GOP’s congressional wins in these states not being as close as the presidential race, there were close races — races close enough that they fall within the number of votes that Trump has suggested might be fraudulent.

 At a rally last month in Georgia, Trump cited claims from former Kansas attorney general Phill Kline (R) that there were, in Trump’s retelling, “over 300,000 fraudulent ballots in Arizona, 548,000 in Michigan, 204,000 in Georgia, and 121,000 in Pennsylvania.”
 The claims are dubious, at best, but let’s take them at face value for the moment.

 There are 14 congressional districts in Michigan, meaning that if you assumed an equal number of fraudulent ballots in each of them, that’s about 39,000 in each race, give or take.
-Newly elected GOP Rep. Peter Meijer won the 3rd district by fewer than 24,000 votes.
-Even if you grant that the alleged fraud was more focused on urban areas — again, charitably, based on the urban/suburban shifts between 2016 and 2020 — that still leads to an open question about whether there could be enough fraudulent ballots in the Grand Rapids-based district to matter.
+Newly elected GOP Rep. Peter Meijer won the 3rd District by fewer than 24,000 votes.
+Even if you grant that the alleged fraud was more focused on urban areas — again, charitably, based on the urban-suburban shifts between 2016 and 2020 — that still leads to an open question about whether there could be enough fraudulent ballots in the Grand Rapids-based district to matter.
 But GOP members apparently have no reason to examine that.

 The situation is similar in Arizona.
 There are nine congressional districts in Arizona, so Trump’s claim would mean an average of more than 30,000 fraudulent votes per district.
 The margin of victory for GOP Rep. David Schweikert?
 Just more than 18,000 votes.
 Again, Republican members of Congress apparently had no reason to question whether fraud might have changed that result.

 It all recalls Trump’s bizarre claims after the 2016 election.
-Despite winning the electoral college and the presidency, he repeatedly tried to explain away his popular-vote loss by claiming it was because of widespread voter fraud.
-But the fraud, according to him, somehow only happened in states that Hillary Clinton had won.
-What’s more, he said literally every one of millions of supposedly fraudulent votes was for her.
+Despite winning the electoral college and the presidency, he repeatedly tried to explain away his popular-vote loss by claiming that it was because of widespread voter fraud.
+But the fraud, according to him, somehow happened only in states that Clinton had won.
+What’s more, he said that literally every one of millions of supposedly fraudulent votes was for her.

 The thing about fraud, though, is that if it’s substantiated enough to halt a presidential election, despite the lack of specificity when it comes to where it happened or how large it was, you probably need to make sure it hasn’t gone undetected in other places.
 If Michigan has enough fraud to overturn a Biden margin of more than 150,000 votes, why not be curious about a congressional race decided by 24,000 votes?

-Republicans seem to have subscribed to the Trumpian belief that fraud only benefits Democrats, but how can you say that when no fraud has actually been substantiated?
-And similarly, when no fraud has been proven, how can you draw the line on the amount of fraud being sufficient enough to change the presidential election results but not a congressional race?
+Republicans seem to have subscribed to the Trumpian belief that fraud benefits only Democrats, but how can you say that when no fraud has actually been substantiated?
+And similarly, when no fraud has been proven, how can you draw the line on the amount of fraud being sufficient enough to change the outcome of a presidential election but not a congressional race?

 Roy cast a spotlight Sunday on how arbitrary and partisan all of it is.